 Name of data source Published by Populations Basic unit(s) of analysis Type of data (self-reported, administrative, media reports, other) Level(s) of data (National, state, county, city, etc.) Demographic breakdowns offered Special topics covered Frequency of data publication Earliest data easily accessible online

 Survey of Jails in Indian Country BJS Jail populations on tribal lands Individuals incarcerated, deaths, staff working at jail, average daily population.
 Reported by jail officials National Age, sex, conviction status, most serious offense.
 Jail rated capacity, facility size, COVID-19, jail staff employment by job function.
-Annually.
-Last year of data available is 2020.
-1998
+Annual 1998

 Appendix I: Data sources on immigrant incarceration